 interest to you.

-The first book in this trilogy, The Silent Witness was initially
+The first book in this trilogy, The Tao of Natural Cycles, was initially

 written with uneducated naiveté when I first engaged in direct communication with a non-corporeal

 entity in the personage of Lao Tzu the ancient Chinese philosopher.